solid/solidproject.org/_posts/newsletter/2020-09-03-this-month-in-solid.md

 ## Updates

 ### [Events](https://solidproject.org/events)
-Solid World is an opportunity to meet people who are interested in or currently working on Solid.
-If you missed Solid World you can [watch the recording here]().The [next Solid World]() will happen on the 1st October 2020.
+Solid World is an opportunity to meet people who are interested in or currently working with Solid.
+If you missed Solid World you can [watch the recording here](#).
+The [next Solid World](#) will happen on the 1st October 2020.

 28th September 2020 - virtual event [Virtuele themanamiddag "Solid - de burger in regie van zijn gegevens](https://overheid.vlaanderen.be/opleiding/solid)